New Evidence Shows Vital Importance of Screening For T1D in Children

 This news coverage was created in partnership with JDRF through the JDRF – Beyond Type 1 Alliance.

-In the United States, as high as 60% of children are in DKA by the time T1D is diagnosed.
-Without screening methods, symptoms of Type 1 diabetes are often mistaken for flu symptoms, which is why Beyond Type 1 has been working to increase awareness of the condition and its warning signs.
+In the United States, as high as 60 percent of children are in diabetic ketoacidosis (DKA) by the time type 1 diabetes (T1D) is diagnosed.
+Without screening methods, symptoms of type 1 diabetes are often mistaken for flu symptoms, which is why Beyond Type 1 has been working to increase awareness of the condition and its warning signs.

-Since 2015, just over 90,000 children aged two to five years old in southeastern Germany have been screened for possible development of Type 1 diabetes by measuring islet autoantibodies during routine primary care visits.
-By screening in this way, the local healthcare system was able to reduce the prevalence of diabetic ketoacidosis (DKA) from a country-wide 20% in newly diagnosed children, to less than 5%.
+Since 2015, just over 90,000 children aged 2 to 5 years old in southeastern Germany have been screened for possible development of type 1 diabetes by measuring islet autoantibodies during routine primary care visits.
+By screening in this way, the local healthcare system was able to reduce the prevalence of diabetic ketoacidosis (DKA) from a country-wide 20 percent in newly diagnosed children, to less than 5 percent.

 DKA is caused by a lack of insulin, the hormone that converts food into fuel, in the body.
 Without insulin, a person’s system begins to shut down from lack of fuel and the body begins producing excess blood acids (ketones).
 While treatable if caught, without treatment DKA is life-threatening.
 The best way to prevent DKA at diagnosis is to monitor people who are at risk of developing T1D, ensuring the disease is caught before the body produces too little insulin to sustain itself.

 Results from the German study Fr1da were recently published in the Journal of the American Medical Association.
-Over the course of the study 280 children of the more-than 90 thousand screened (0.31%) had two or more islet autoantibodies, indicating an increased risk for developing Type 1 diabetes.
-Families of those children were offered diabetes education, screenings for associated physical and psychological stressors associated with diagnosis, and increased medical follow up to monitor for progression to clinical Type 1 diabetes.
+Over the course of the study 280 children of the more-than 90,000 screened (0.31 percent) had two or more islet autoantibodies, indicating an increased risk for developing type 1 diabetes.
+Families of those children were offered diabetes education, screenings for associated physical and psychological stressors associated with diagnosis, and increased medical follow up to monitor for progression to clinical type 1 diabetes.

 Of the 280 children with two or more islet autoantibodies, 62 children (roughly one quarter) developed T1D by the conclusion of the four-year study in 2019.
 Of those, only two had mild or moderate diabetic ketoacidosis at diagnosis.